Warsaw Confederation: Election and impact on Poland's religious and political landscape

 The election of a new king in Poland was closely monitored by the Holy See in Rome with considerable interest and concern.
 This event held significant importance due to the ongoing threat of war with the Ottoman Empire and the further re-Catholicisation of Poland and other European states.
-Pope Gregory XIII, informed by Cardinal Hosius about the situation in Poland, ordered public prayers for the successful election of the Polish king and dispatched one of the best papal diplomats, Cardinal Giovanni Francesco Commendone, to Poland.
+Pope Gregory XIII, informed by Cardinal Hosius about the situation in Poland, ordered public prayers for the successful election of the Polish king and dispatched one of the best papal diplomats, Cardinal Giovanni Francesco Commendone, to Poland–Lithuania.

-Among the candidates for the Polish throne were Protestants (Duke Albert of Prussia, King John III of Sweden), the Orthodox Tsar Ivan the Terrible, and Catholics (Archduke Ernest of Habsburg, Prince Henry of Valois from France).
+Among the candidates for the Polish–Lithuanian throne were Protestants (Duke Albert of Prussia, King John III of Sweden), the Orthodox Tsar Ivan the Terrible, and Catholics (Archduke Ernest of Habsburg, Prince Henry of Valois from France).
 Henry of Valois was proposed as a candidate for the throne of the Commonwealth by Jean de Monluc, Bishop of Valence.
 Monluc assured the electors that Henry would marry Anna Jagiellon, the heiress of the Jagiellons and sister of King Sigismund II Augustus, to uphold the dynastic tradition.
 His candidature was also supported by Anna Jagiellon herself.
 Due to the potential war with the Ottoman Empire and the support of Catholic interests, the Pope instructed Cardinal Commendone to support the Habsburg candidacy, which he also communicated in a letter to the Polish bishops.
 This candidacy was opposed by both Protestants and the noble masses, who feared the loss of their Golden Liberty and war with the Ottoman Empire.
 It was said: "What happens to others, that is to the Hungarians, Silesians, Bohemians, would happen to the Poles [...]
 Poles would no longer expect an election, as they [Habsburgs] would make us their heirs."

 At the electoral Sejm in April 1573, two candidacies were proposed: Archduke Ernest of Habsburg and Prince Henry of Valois from France.
 On 11 May 1573, primate Uchański announced the nomination of King Henry of Valois, which the Protestants agreed to after some negotiations.
 The pacta conventa, which the new king had to swear to, included the provisions of the Warsaw Confederation at the request of the dissenters.
 The election of Prince Henry as King of Poland was received with joy in Rome, although it was unofficially said that the Ottoman Sultan Selim II contributed to this.
-On 11 May 1573, Prayer of Thanksgiving was held in Rome, celebrated by Cardinal Hosius in the presence of Pope Gregory XIII and 31 cardinals.
+On 11 May 1573, a prayer of thanksgiving was held in Rome, celebrated by Cardinal Hosius in the presence of Pope Gregory XIII and 31 cardinals.